simplex-chat/simplex-chat/simplex-messaging-implementation.md

 ### REST API endpoints for the connection sender

-#### Send messages
+#### Send message

 POST: `<SU>/messages`

 Example: POST `https://example.com/connection/bY1h/messages`

-To send messages to the connection, simplex messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment), signed with the key `SK`.
+To send message to the connection, simplex messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment), signed with the key `SK`.

 Request body MUST be sent as JSON object with the following properties:
-- `messages` (array): retrieved messages.
-Each sent message is an object with the following properties:
 - `msg` (string): encrypted message body, that the recipient should be able to decrypt with the key `EK`.
 Any message meta-data (client timestamp, ID, etc.) MUST be inside the encrypted message and MUST NOT passed via additional properties.

 If the request is successful, the server MUST respond with HTTP status code 200 (OK) without body.